KasperskyLab/Kaspresso/docs/index.md

 The most popular reason for flakiness is the instability of the UI tests libraries, such as Espresso and UI Automator.
 To eliminate this instability, Kaspresso uses DSL wrappers and [interceptors](#Interceptors).

-Also, [some Kaspresso features](/wiki/04_How_to_write_autotests.md#sweet-additional-features) can help you resolve a lot of typical problems in UI testing.

 ### UI test libraries acceleration

 Let’s watch some short video that shows the difference between the original UI Automator (on the right) and the accelerated one (on the left).

 ![](https://habrastorage.org/webt/ti/kv/ki/tikvkij1vjesnacrxqm-lk0coly.gif)

-Here is [a short explanation](./wiki/02_Wrapper_over_UiAutomator.md#accelerate-ui-automator) of why it is possible.
+Here is [a short explanation](https://kasperskylab.github.io/Kaspresso/Wiki/Kautomator-wrapper_over_UI_Automator/#accelerate-ui-automator) of why it is possible.

 <a name="Interceptors"></a>
 ### Interceptors

-We developed [Kaspresso behavior interceptors](/wiki/03_Kaspresso_configurator.md#some-words-about-behavior-interceptors) on the base of [Kakao/Kautomator
+We developed [Kaspresso behavior interceptors](https://kasperskylab.github.io/Kaspresso/Wiki/Kaspresso_configuration/#some-words-about-behavior-interceptors) on the base of [Kakao/Kautomator
-Interceptors](/wiki/03_Kaspresso_configurator.md#kaspresso-interceptors-based-on-kakaokautomator-interceptors) to catch failures.
+Interceptors](https://kasperskylab.github.io/Kaspresso/Wiki/Kaspresso_configuration/#kaspresso-interceptors-based-on-kakaokautomator-interceptors) to catch failures.

 Thanks to interceptors, you can do a lot of useful things, such as:
 * add custom actions to each library operation like writing a log or taking a screenshot;
 * overcome flaky library operations by re-running failed actions, scrolling the parent layout or removing the android system dialog;

-and many more (see [the manual](/wiki/03_Kaspresso_configurator.md#kaspresso-interceptors-based-on-kakaokautomator-interceptors)).
+and many more (see [the manual](https://kasperskylab.github.io/Kaspresso/Wiki/Kaspresso_configuration/#kaspresso-interceptors-based-on-kakaokautomator-interceptors)).

 ### Writing readable logs
 Kaspresso writes its own logs, detailed and readable: